dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/SysTableStats.md

 ## Usage Restrictions

 Access to the `SYS` schema is restricted, for security purposes, to users for whom you Database Administrator has explicitly granted access.
-However, there is a corresponding [`SYSVW.SYSTABLESTATISTICS` system view](sqlref_sysviews_systablestats.html), that allows you to access those parts of the table to which you _have_ been granted access.
+However, there is a corresponding&nbsp;&nbsp; [`SYSVW.SYSTABLESTATISTICS` system view](sqlref_sysviews_systablestats.html), that allows you to access those parts of the table to which you _have_ been granted access.

 {% include splice_snippets/systableaccessnote.md %}